acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 can be accessed from a given point in the program.
 That's why in the previous example `.Content` and `.Title` begin with a dot.

-The dot might change meaning along the code, if _"the context is rebinded"_.
-More on this later.
+Note that the context --and thus the dot-- a might change along the code.

 ## Hugo-specific variables depend on front matter, config, or position.